roman-milk/roman-milk.github.io/troubled-waters.md

  =================================

  Like it?
 Hate it?
 I sure would like to know and I would especially like to knowwhy.
 Feedback to the authors is the best way to improve our output so, please, leave a comment or send me an email.
 I respond enthusiastically to praise and courteously to criticism, so don't feel like you need to stay anonymous to point out problems or make suggestions.
 But if anonymous is your thing, that's fine too.
 If you want to tell me I'm a sick bastard who should commit a messy suicide without delay, well, I've already received many messages to that effect so you don't really need to waste your time, but if it makes you feel better or gets you off, go ahead, I can take it.
 Thanks.
 See you in a week with part 2.
-Report_Story #1